riazibrahim/Excel2DB/README.md

         'Table_2': 'APAC',
     }

 In the above example, all data in excel files containing 'MAZ' or 'SAZ' in its filename will be dumped to same table 'Table 1'.
+Data from APAC will be saved in Table_2.

 Warning: Ensure column headings are same for files mapped to same table name.
 ```

 ## Running the tool